Lucene Linguistics

 • Turkish

-The Lucene StandardAnalyzer is used for the languages that doesn't have neither a custom nor a default analyzer.
+The Lucene StandardAnalyzer is used for the languages that doesn't have a custom nor a default analyzer.

 Linguistics key